section-engineering-education/engineering-education/content/how-to-collect-update-and-organize-python-logs/index.md

 This means that the code contains a `TypeError` unique case that isn't dealt with in the endeavor except for reasoning, yet it will be logged since we fused the `traceback` code.

 ### To work with investigating, design your logs in JSON and merge them
-This part will examine how to style signs in JSON, make redid ascribes, unify and break down information with a log the board answer to better understand use execution, disappointments, and considerably more.
-This part will examine how to style signs in JSON, make ascribes, unify, and break down information with a log the board answer to better understand use execution, disappointments, and considerably more.
+This part will examine how to style signs in JSON, unify and break down information with a log the board answer to better understand use execution, disappointments, and considerably more.

 - Style signs in JSON.
 When your framework produces numerous logs in a given term, it becomes bothersome to recognize logs that can help you during an investigation.
 Generally, the logs are dispersed across various servers, documents, or administrations.
 Bringing your logs together helps you when you need to look at and dissect your logs.
 In addition, the JSON design/style is significant in that it is effectively adaptable.
 For example, if you want to add attributes to each log design, you won't have to refresh your log handling pathways each time you add or eliminate credits from your log design.